gcc-mirror/gcc/gcc/config/arm/arm.md

       operands[2] = const0_rtx;

-    /* This is to decide if we should generate indirect calls by loading the 32 bit address of the callee into a register before performing the branch and link.  operand[2] encodes the long_call/short_call attribute of the function being called.
+    /* This is to decide if we should generate indirect calls by loading the 32-bit address of the callee into a register before performing the branch and link.  operand[2] encodes the long_call/short_call attribute of the function being called.
 This attribute is set whenever __attribute__((long_call/short_call)) or #pragma long_call/no_long_call